 My children had already picked out pumpkins from a local store – great big giant pumpkins!
 My son’s choice was a 30 pound monster, and my daughter’s wasn’t far behind, weighing in at 25 pounds.
 I can already imagine the fun we’re going to have trying to carve those beasts!
 On Monday, we set up our traditional fall display outside our home with our scarecrow, pumpkins and this year, we were even able to add in a few sunflowers that were grown in our very own garden!
 The decorations are extremely modest by most people’s standards, but the kids enjoy the yearly ritual of setting up our scarecrow each fall, just the same.

 Today however (Thursday, September 26th), was really our “Fall Celebration” day, and it came about in a totally impromptu way.
 It hadn’t been a wonderful morning.
 The children were both late getting to sleep last night – and as most parents know, late nights tend to equal cranky children.
-By early morning time-outs had been given, threats of losing toys uttered, and yes, even a spanking delivered.
+By early morning time-outs had been given and threats of losing toys uttered.
 I decided we needed to get out of the house.

 I bundled the children into their jackets and boots, and we headed outside.
 I knew exactly what we needed to do, so I grabbed a rake and went to work.
 In a few minutes I had a wonderful pile of leaves raked up – and in even less time the children had it destroyed.
 Time and again I raked the pile back up, so they could run down our neighbour’s yard and jump into the pile.
 When they grew tired of running they would sit in the pile throwing the leaves on each other, and myself.
 I’m not immune to the appeal of playing in the fall leaves, and I made several jumps into the pile with the children.
 We would run far back, grab hands, and run, the three of us together, yelling “Cannonball!”, as we leapt into the pile.
 We returned to the house out of breath and covered in leaves.